Eyvindur P. Eiríksson: Writing

-Eyvindur's first published novel, Múkkinn (lit.
+His first published novel, Múkkinn (lit.
 'The fulmar'), came out in 1988.
 It is set aboard an Icelandic fishing trawler, with no clear protagonist among the cast of characters, and depicts a raw, unromantic struggle for survival.
 Eyvindur received the Halldór Laxness Literary Prize and was nominated for the Icelandic Literary Prize in 1997 for his second novel, Landið handan fjarskans (lit.
 'The land beyond far away').
 Set at the turn of the 19th century, it contains strong criticism of warfare and follows an Icelander who changes his name and identity multiple times as circumstances place him in different roles and countries.
 In the sequel Þar sem blómið vex og vatnið fellur (1999, lit.
 'Where the flower grows and the water falls'), the protagonist is back in Iceland and is confronted with powers that inhibit nature.
 All three novels concern the relationship between man and nature in different ways.
 The novel Glass: saga af glæpum og glöpum (lit.
 'Glass: a story of crime and folly') criticises capitalism and contemporary Western Europe through a dystopian story where pollution and starvation are rampant, Reykjavík is covered by glass and the Icelandic language is being replaced by English.
 Eyvindur tried to find a publisher for the novel for ten years before he self-published it in 2007.

 Two books for children and teenagers, Á háskaslóð (1993, lit.
 'On the path to danger') and Meðan skútan skríður (1995, lit.
 'Whilst the small ship sails'), are about an eccentric teacher and his two sons.
 The books address family ties and environmental issues as the main characters go on a sailing vacation in the Baltic Sea.

-Eyvindur has been a member of the Icelandic Language Committee as the Writer's Union's representative.
+Eyvindur was a member of the Icelandic Language Committee as the Writer's Union's representative.
 In 2015, his 80th birthday was celebrated with public events at the Nordic House and the bar Sólon in Reykjavík, where scholars gave presentations about his works and career and musicians performed his poetry.

-Personal life
+Personal life and death

 Eyvindur married in 1961.
 He has three sons and one daughter.
 His sons Eyjólfur "Sesar A" Eyvindarson and Erpur "Blaz Roca" Eyvindarson are rappers and have been influential in Icelandic hip hop.

-Eyvindur is engaged in the neopagan organisation Ásatrúarfélagið where he is the Vestfirðingagoði, which means he is the main organiser responsible for the Westfjords region.
-Since 2006 he can perform legally binding marriages.
+He was engaged in the neopagan organisation Ásatrúarfélagið where he was the Vestfirðingagoði, which means he was the main organiser responsible for the Westfjords region.
+Since 2006 he performed legally binding marriages.
 He wrote the introduction to an edition of Hávamál published by Ásatrúarfélagið in 2007.

+Eyvindur died on 23 August 2026, at the age of 90.